stertooy/GapWWW/doc/example/index.md

 ---
-title: Analyzing Rubik's Cube
+title: Rubik's Cube Example
 layout: default_with_title
 parent: Documentation
 ---

-This is an updated GAP 4 version of a GAP 3 example by Martin Schönert, 1993.
+This is an updated GAP 4 version of a GAP 3 example by [Martin Schönert](https://www.math.rwth-aachen.de/~Martin.Schoenert/), 1993.
 An almost classical permutation group of small degree is examined with some elementary GAP commands.
-The output given here has been produced by GAP 4.16.0, the input is available in form of a plain GAP 4 input file.<!-- TODO -->
+The output given here has been produced by GAP 4.16.0, the input is available in form of a plain GAP 4 [input file](rubik.in).<!-- TODO -->

 <hr>